 Even though I run a yoga and dance studio, I too spend most of my day at a desk getting backend work done.
 This often leaves me feeling tight, sore and heavy.
-But there are a few cheats or modified yoga poses that I do at my desk whenever I can. usually, I pair them with my tea breaks.
-These are my top 5 yoga poses at work that will help you feel better while sitting at work.
-Let’s get straight to it.
+But there are a few cheats or modified yoga poses that I do at my desk whenever I can.
+Usually, I pair them with my tea breaks.
+These are my top 5 yoga poses at work that will help you feel better while sitting during your day.
+Let’s get straight to it!

 Why do the Top 5 yoga at work poses?

 - They improve mood

 - Better circulation and joint health

 - Feel better during long hours of work